-- Epidemiological Anthropology (10Marks 2014) - Discuss the role of anthropology in the understanding of health and disease.
+- 1. Describe the scope of Epidemiological Anthropology in the study of infectious and non-infectious diseases.
+(20 marks 2016) - 2.
+Epidemiological Anthropology (10Marks 2014) - 3.
+Discuss the role of anthropology in the understanding of health and disease.
 What specific understanding is available with respect to infectious and noninfectious diseases?
-(20Marks 2014) - What is meant by epidemiological transition?
+(20Marks 2014) - 4.
+What is meant by epidemiological transition?
 Elaborate upon its causes and consequences highlighting major health problems of our adult population today.
-(15Marks 2013)

-- Epidemiological anthropology (12Marks 2012) - Briefly discuss the important causes for the variations in occurrence and Intensity of parasitic disease among different populations (20Marks 2012) - Social concept of disease & Nutritional Anthropology a) Growth Stages- Pre-Natal, Natal, Infant, Childhood, Adolescence, Maturity & Senescence.
+(15Marks 2013) - 5.
+Epidemiological anthropology (12Marks 2012) - 6.
+Briefly discuss the important causes for the variations in occurrence and Intensity of parasitic disease among different populations (20Marks 2012) - 7.
+Social concept of disease & Nutritional Anthropology